 About one-third of Matthew and Mark, one-fourth of Luke and one-half of John Focus on the last hours of Jesus.
 The first three Gospels are called synoptic, offering a comparison with each other.
 All the Gospels have a literary relation to one another.
 John is written more different than the first three Gospels.
 Some argue the Gospels contradict each other, but taking into account of the personalities of the writers, their styles and who their audience is, the harmony comes forth.
 Over half the words in all the Gospels are the words of Christ.

 Matthew writes to show the fulfillment of Old Testament prophecies.
 Technically the author (Matthew a.k.a Levi) gives his eyewitness account written specifically with the Jewish audience in mind.
 His theme is to show the fulfillment of Old Testament prophecies.
 Technically the author is not mentioned except the reference to Levi the tax collector whom Jesus later renames Matthew.
 The name means a gift of the Lord.
-Matthew was not favored by many because he was just that, a Jew who worked as a Roman tax collector.
+Matthew was not favored by many at the time because he was a Jew who worked as a Roman tax collector.

 Early philosopher (AD 328) and theologian St. Augustine is attributed as saying, “In the Old Testament, the New is concealed, in the New, the Old is revealed.”
-Bible reading is to be done in a circular motion back and forth between the two testaments.
-Even though these first four books are not to the same audience or contain the same details, their stories harmonize.

 Jesus’s story is the hope of the universe which rests on his shoulders, a first-century Middle Eastern man, conceived by a teenage virgin, born in an obscure town, who hung out with the nonreligious and for the most part, was unimpressive to others until He spoke.
 Jesus’s adult life is spent with no predictable place to lay His head, and He died by crucifixion between two thugs on top of a trash heap.
 Basically, He would be what we call homeless.
 These details about Jesus’ life don’t exactly scream “the hope of the universe” or “savior of the world” when He started out his three-year ministry at thirty years old.
 In Matthew 24:21-29, Jesus predicts His second coming after his resurrection.